North Korea now making missile-ready nuclear weapons, U.S. analysts say

 [North Korea could cross ICBM threshold next year, U.S. officials warn]

 Kim has repeatedly proclaimed his intention to field a fleet of nuclear-tipped ICBMs as a guarantor of his regime’s survival.
 His regime took a major step toward that goal last month with the first successful tests of a missile with intercontinental range.
-Video analysis of the latest test revealed that the missile caught fire and apparently disintegrated as it plunged back toward Earth’s surface, suggesting North Korea’s engineers are not yet capable of building a reentry vehicle that can carry the warhead safely through the upper atmosphere.
-But U.S. analysts and many independent experts believe that this hurdle will be overcome by late next year.
+Video analysis of the latest test led some analysts to conclude that the missile caught fire and disintegrated as it plunged back toward Earth’s surface, suggesting that North Korea’s engineers might not be capable yet of building a reentry vehicle that can carry the warhead safely through the upper atmosphere.
+But U.S. analysts and many independent experts think this hurdle will be overcome by late next year.

-While few discount North Korea’s progress, some prominent U.S. experts warned against the danger of overestimating the threat.
-Siegfried Hecker, director emeritus of the Los Alamos National Laboratory and the last known U.S. official to personally inspect North Korea’s nuclear facilities, has calculated the size of North Korea’s arsenal at no more than 20 to 25 bombs.
-Hecker warned of potential risks that can come from making Kim into a bigger menace than he actually is.
+Although few discount North Korea’s progress, some prominent U.S. experts warned against the danger of overestimating the threat.
+Siegfried Hecker, director emeritus of the Los Alamos National Laboratory and the last known U.S. official to inspect North Korea’s nuclear facilities, has calculated the size of North Korea’s arsenal at no more than 20 to 25 bombs.
+He warned of potential risks that can come from making Kim into a bigger menace than he actually is.

 [Some experts see Russian echoes in North Korea’s missile advances]